alt='' Fussili

 1. Garlic-Parmesan Fusilli (serves 4)

-Cook 400 g of it to al dente, reserving 1 cup pasta water.
+Cook 400 g of it to al dente, reserving 1 cup of pasta water.
 Sauté 3 sliced garlic cloves and one red chili flake in 3 tablespoons olive oil until fragrant.
-Add two tablespoons butter, 1/2 cup reserved pasta water, cooked pasta, 3/4 cup grated Parmesan, and toss.
+Add two tablespoons of butter, 1/2 cup of reserved pasta water, cooked pasta, and 3/4 cup of grated Parmesan, and toss.
 Finish with lemon zest and black pepper.

 2. With Pesto and Roasted Cherry Tomatoes (serves 4)